 At least one of the above variations should be included in the meters section.
 Included and excluded meters cannot co-exist in the same pipeline.
 Wildcard and included meters cannot co-exist in the same pipeline definition section.

-The publishers section contains the list of publishers, where the samples data should be sent after the possible transformations.
+The publishers section contains the list of publishers, where the samples data should be sent.

 Similarly, the event pipeline definition looks like:

 --- sources: - name: 'source name' events: - 'event filter' sinks: - 'sink name' sinks: - name: 'sink name' publishers: - 'list of publishers'

 The event filter uses the same filtering logic as the meter pipeline.

 The Telemetry service provides several transport methods to transfer the data collected to an external system.
 The consumers of this data are widely different, like monitoring systems, for which data loss is acceptable and billing systems, which require reliable data transportation.
 Telemetry provides methods to fulfill the requirements of both kind of systems.

 The publisher component makes it possible to save the data into persistent storage through the message bus or to send it to one or more external consumers.
 One chain can contain multiple publishers.

 To solve this problem, the multi-publisher can be configured for each data point within the Telemetry service, allowing the same technical meter or event to be published multiple times to multiple destinations, each potentially using a different transport.

 When the gnocchi publisher is enabled, measurement and resource information is pushed to gnocchi for time-series optimized storage.
 Gnocchi must be registered in the Identity service as Ceilometer discovers the exact path via the Identity service.

 More details on how to enable and configure gnocchi can be found on its official documentation page.